-Our undergraduate program is designed to provide you with foundational information to help you develop critical thinking skills, the ability to evaluate scientific information, and to facilitate the development of your professional writing skills.
+Our undergraduate program is designed to provide foundational information to develop critical thinking skills, the ability to evaluate scientific information, and to facilitate the development of writing skills.

-For those of you wishing to pursue clinical or research careers in Audiology or Speech-Language Pathology, the undergraduate degree provides the prerequisite coursework required for graduate study.
-A Master’s Degree is required for practice as a speech-language pathologist and a Doctor of Audiology (AuD) degree or PhD is the entry-level degree for clinical practice in audiology.
-An undergraduate major in Speech, Language, and Hearing Sciences also provides a strong background for the pursuit of certain other careers, including teaching and health-related areas.
+For students wishing to pursue clinical or research careers in Audiology or Speech-Language Pathology, the undergraduate degree provides the prerequisite coursework required for graduate study.
+A Master’s Degree is required for practice as a speech-language pathologist and a Doctor of Audiology (AuD) degree is the entry-level degree for clinical practice in audiology.
+An undergraduate major in Speech, Language, and Hearing Sciences also provides a strong background for the pursuit of other careers, including teaching and health-related areas.

-Undergraduate Advising: If you have advising questions, please contact Tharini Wijeweera, Academic advisor for College of Science.
-She is in Gould-Simpson, Room 1017.
+Undergraduate Advising: If you have advising questions, please contact Lindsay Morrell, Academic advisor for College of Science, at firstname.lastname@example.org.
+She is in SLHS, Room 220a.

 The audiology and speech-language clinics provide an opportunity for upper class undergraduates to assist in the clinic setting in an independent study activity.
 For example, you may serve as a communication partner or assist in taking data.
 Applicants must have at least a 3.2 GPA in the major and follow all clinic guidelines, including HIPAA training.
 If you are interested, please complete an application indicating your area of interests and your availability.
 Attach your application to a copy of your unofficial transcript and place in the 2nd floor mailbox of Tom Muller (for audiology clinic) or Cass Faux (for speech and language clinic).